LinkedIn hooks

 The most important sentence you'll write today.

 LinkedIn truncates your post after roughly 210 characters.
 That's all you get to convince someone to click "see more."
 The best hooks create curiosity, challenge assumptions, or make a bold claim.
-But writing them consistently is hard, especially when you're trying to sound like yourself and not like a copywriting formula.
-Amelia generates hooks that are uniquely yours, grounded in your voice and your content.
+But writing them consistently is hard, especially when you're trying to stay authentic and not fall into a copywriting formula.
+Amelia generates hooks that are uniquely yours, grounded in your direction and your content.
 Curiosity hooks pull readers in with an open loop, like "I've interviewed 200+ candidates this year.
 The ones who got offers all did the same thing in the first 5 minutes."
 Contrarian hooks challenge a belief head-on, such as "Unpopular opinion: your company doesn't have a hiring problem.
 It has a management problem."
 Data-driven hooks lead with a specific result, like "We A/B tested our onboarding flow for 6 months.
 The winning version removed 40% of the steps."
 And story hooks open a narrative that demands the next line, such as "Last Tuesday, my biggest client called to cancel their contract.
 What happened next changed how I think about retention."
-Amelia generates hooks like these, matched to your specific voice, topic, and audience.
+Amelia generates hooks like these, matched to your specific direction, topic, and audience.

 Sound familiar?